 Despite these facts, childhood cancer research is consistently underfunded.

 You can also view a kid-friendly infographic, “Did You Know?
 Childhood Cancer Facts For Kids”

 Childhood Cancer Facts — United States

 - Childhood cancer research is consistently underfunded.
 Less than 4% of the federal budget for cancer research is dedicated to childhood cancer.

-- Each day, 43 children are diagnosed with cancer in the United States, which means 15,590 children in the U.S. are diagnosed each year.
+- Each day, 47 children are diagnosed with cancer in the United States, which means more than 17,000 children in the U.S. are diagnosed each year.

 - Cancer is the leading cause of death by disease in American children, resulting in the death of approximately 1,800 kids each year.